-It is proposed that the NSW Hazards Near Me app is monitored for warnings of extreme weather.
+The NSW Hazards Near Me app is to be monitored for warnings of extreme weather.
 This includes severe weather warnings and severe thunderstorm warnings issued by the Bureau of Meteorology and which may include warnings for possible flash flooding.
 These warnings are also disseminated via various media outlets and are available of the Bureau of Meteorology website.
-In the event of a local warning advising of the potential for flash flooding it is recommended that the Site is closed and evacuated.
+In the event of a local warning advising of the potential for flash flooding the Site is to be closed and evacuated.

 Whereas much of the Site is located at an elevation above 4mAHD, a small proportion of the Site in the north east corner is at lower elevations typically ranging between 2.1 to 2.5 mAHD.
-In addition to monitoring for severe weather warnings, it is recommended that the site is evacuated if water within Cottage Creek starts to rise and spread over the majority of this lower part of the Site i.e. a flood level of around 2.5mAHD.
-A flood depth indicator is proposed in this location which will mark a flood height corresponding to 2.5mAHD (see Section 2.6).
+In addition to monitoring for severe weather warnings the site is to be evacuated if water within Cottage Creek starts to rise and spread over the majority of this lower part of the Site i.e. a flood level of around 2.5mAHD.
+A flood depth indicator is to be installed in this location which will mark a flood height corresponding to 2.5mAHD (see Section 2.6).